liveontologies/elk-reasoner/elk-distribution-parent/elk-distribution-protege/src/main/resources/README.txt

 INSTALLATION:

-To install, place the file

-${elk-protege.filename}.jar

-to the plugins folder of the Protege installation.
-The plug-in supports Protege Auto Update feature which can be used for upgrading to newer versions according to the instructions here:
+To install, place all jar files provided in this package in the plugins folder of the Protege installation.
+The plug-in supports Protege Auto Update feature which can be used for upgrading to newer versions according to the instructions
+here:

     http://protegewiki.stanford.edu/wiki/EnablePluginAutoUpdate